Plan Your Visit

 - We are closed on 24, 25, and 26 December

 - Contact us at 0161 836 4000 or through this form.
 International callers can contact us at +44 (0)161 836 4000.

 Transport for Greater Manchester (TfGM) is constructing a new tram line through Trafford Park, which will include a new stop outside IWM North.
 Building this major new Metrolink line will involve temporary changes to traffic in the area.
 Please check the TfGM website when planning your journey.
 Contact TfGM on 0161 244 1555 during office hours or email MetrolinkTPL@tfgm.com for more information.

 IWM North is easily accessible by public transport from the City Centre or by car via the Manchester Outer Ring Road (M60).
 To make your visit greener, please consider using public transport.
-Further details about transport options are listed below.
 To plan your route, visit Traveline North-West.

 Leave the M60 at Junction 9 and join Parkway (A5081) towards Trafford Park.
 At the first island take the third exit onto Village Way; at the next island take the second exit onto Warren Bruce Road.
 Turn right at the T-junction onto Trafford Wharf Road.
 Alternatively, leave the M602 at Junction 3 and follow the signs.

 From Monday 24 April there will be no left turn from Village Way onto Mosley Road for approximately two weeks.